danielharrington06/COMP0002-C-Coursework/README.md

 It is recommended that this `.md` file is viewed in *Preview* mode rather than viewing the source code.
 Please read the this file in its entirety before looking at the program.

-Videos of the code working can be found under `example-media/`.

 ## Description

 This program implements a robot simulation and drawing system using C and the provided drawing library (`graphics.c`, `graphics.h` and `drawapp-4.5.jar`).